-RCP has reopened remote access to most islands and submerged lands, including remote access trails, and beaches and boat ramps at Florida's three national estuarine research reserves.
-However, openings will continue to be in line with local ordinances.
+Initially, approximately six managed areas will reopen remote access trails, beaches and boat ramps at the research reserves.
+Islands, beaches and submerged lands within the aquatic preserves will open in a manner consistent with local ordinances.
 Please refer to your local government web pages to identify any local restrictions.

 Tour Our Aquatic Preserves